Thailand is officially open but before you get back to its glittering temples and tropical beaches you’ll need to get your hands on a Thailand Pass.

 Present the Thailand Pass and proceed through regular airport Health Control and Immigration procedures

 Undergo the RT-PCR Covid-19 test at a pre-arranged test centre.
 You will have to pay upfront for the test which can cost between 3500 THB and 6500 THB.
 That means you’ll need to budget up to AU$260 per test per person.
-Note that you will need to do this test again before you fly home to Australia.
+Note that you will need to do this test again on Day 5 of your stay and again before you fly home to Australia.

 Go straight to your hotel via a prearranged airport transfer.